-[A person who wishes to report discrimination or harassment may also contact an anonymous phone line to report anonymous issues.
-Please note that anonymous reporting may limit the ability for CC to fully investigate and follow-through.]
+A person who wishes to make an anonymous report of discrimination, harassment, or retaliation may do so by calling 617-873-0633.
+Please note that anonymous reporting may limit the ability for the College to investigate fully and follow-through.